MayurHulke/mayur-blog/content/posts/why-love-debugging.md

 The best software engineers don't run from bugs, they actively hunt them down.
 When you first notice this pattern during your early career, it might seem counterintuitive.
 Why would top performers chase problems instead of showcasing their skills through fresh features?
 The answer can transform your approach to engineering.

+{{< figure src="/images/debugging/bugs.png" caption="Debugging masters see bugs not as interruptions, but as opportunities to build deeper system understanding." >}}

 ## Why You Should Love Bugs

 > **"If debugging is the process of removing software bugs, then programming must be the process of putting them in."** — Edsger W. Dijkstra, 1960s lecture quip